pjaudiomv/mayo-calendar-addon/README.md

 ## Description

 This companion plugin extends Mayo Events Manager by adding a calendar view powered by FullCalendar.
-Display your events in an interactive month, week, or list calendar format.

-## Requirements

-- WordPress 5.8 or higher
-- PHP 7.4 or higher
-- **Mayo Events Manager plugin** (must be installed and activated)

 ## Installation